dvsa/.github/README.md

 ## The Java `java-security.yaml` workflow has the following steps:

-This workflow can be used to update a Java project within Snyk, typically invoked after a merge has been approved.
+This workflow can be used to check that the project does not contain any security vulnerabilities identified by Snyk.

-Due to a limitation with GitHub integration for Java projects, this workflow will ensure the results from snyk-cli and IDE integration matches those on the Snyk website.
+Typically, this would run on push so the action result can be used to validate a branch restriction prior to merging

 1. Security
     - arguments: